EU employee tests positive for coronavirus in Guinea's first case

 An employee of the European Union delegation in Guinea has tested positive for coronavirus, a delegation spokesman said on Friday, in Guinea's first confirmed case of the virus.

-The patient had self-isolated after she felt ill upon returning to Guinea from Europe, spokesman Halimou Sow told Reuters.
+The patient had self-isolated after she felt ill upon returning to Guinea from Europe, spokesman Alimou Sow told Reuters.
 Guinea's government has not yet commented on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)